DamianFekete/atlassian-sdk-docs/content/server/framework/atlassian-sdk/learning/patterns.md

 ---
-title: Getting started
+title: Patterns and examples
-platform: atlassian-sdk
+platform: server/framework
 product: atlassian-sdk
 category: devguide
-subcategory: concepts
+subcategory: learning
 date: "2017-10-30"
 ---
-# Getting started
+# Patterns and examples

 Intentionally left empty.
 This is just an example.